 The Company's deferred tax assets are primarily comprised of federal and state net operating loss carryforwards.
 Such federal and state net operating loss carryforwards begin to expire in the fiscal years ending September 30, 2018 and September 30, 2014, respectively.
 The Company carries a deferred tax valuation allowance equal to 100% of the net deferred tax assets.
 In recording this allowance, management has considered a number of factors, particularly the Company's recent history of sustained operating losses.
-Management has concluded that a valuation allowance is required for 100% of the net deferred tax assets as it is more likely than not that the deferred tax assets will not be realized.
+Management has concluded that a valuation allowance is required for 100% of the net deferred tax assets will not be realized.